oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An ID Token as defined in OpenID Connect [@?OpenID.Core], for example, is a JWT containing the user's claims created by the server for consumption by a relying party.
 In cases where the JWT is sent immediately from the server to the relying party, as in OpenID Connect, the server can select at the time of issuance which user claims to include in the JWT, minimizing the information shared with the relying party who validates the JWT.

-A new model is emerging that fully decouples the issuance of a JWT from its presentation.
+Another model is emerging that fully decouples the issuance of a JWT from its presentation.
 In this model, a JWT containing many claims is issued to an intermediate party, who holds the JWT (the Holder).
 The Holder can then present the JWT to different verifying parties (Verifiers), that each may only require a subset of the claims in the JWT.
 For example, the JWT may contain claims representing both an address and a birthdate.